• Return to the Home Page.

 ABOUT DR. BERGER

-Dr. Berger graduated from the University of Connecticut and received his M.D. from New York Medical College.
-He then completed a 4-year residency in psychiatry at New York Medical College.
+Dr. Berger graduated from the University of Connecticut with a bachelor's degree in biology and pathobiology, and then received his M.D. from New York Medical College.
+He completed residency in psychiatry also at New York Medical College, and did Fellowship training in the Department of Psychosomatic Medicine at the Albert Einstein College of Medicine Department of Psychiatry in New York.
 He is Board-Certified in Psychiatry from the American Board of Psychiatry and Neurology.
 Now based in Tokyo, Dr. Berger had served on the Faculty of the Albert Einstein College of Medicine Department of Psychiatry in New York as an Assistant Professor of Psychiatry.
-Dr. Berger has also a Ph.D. in Medical Science received while at the Tokyo University Department of Psychosomatic Medicine.
+Dr. Berger has also received a Ph.D. from the Tokyo University Department of Psychosomatic Medicine for psychiatric research done in Japan.
 Please see the About Dr. Berger Page for more details.

 JAPANESE MEDICAL LICENSING

 Although Dr. Berger is a Board-Certified physician in psychiatry in the United States, he is not a licensed physician in Japan.
-Dr. Berger can do counseling and psychotherapy, but he cannot provide medical care in Japan.
+Dr. Berger can do counseling and psychotherapy, and he can help guide and recommend any psychiatric medicines with the physicians affiliated with his practice, but he cannot directly provide medical care in Japan.
 There are psychiatrists in Japan who are licensed physicians, and anyone can seek help at a Japanese facility that has psychiatric services for medical care.
 In the case of severe depression or other psychiatric illness, Dr. Berger may refer clients for medication, similar to the function of a clinical psychologist in Tokyo.

 Most international residents see Dr. Berger because of the language and cultural barrier of visiting a Japanese physician who usually only dispenses medication, and because the Japanese medical system does not provide for more than a few minutes of discussion with the doctor that is usually not considered adequate by Western standards.
 Counseling with Dr. Berger, however, should in no way be a substitute for licensed medical care when needed.